vharivinay/logistic-map-plot/README.md

 ### How to:
 * Download and run the **lmap-bifirctaion-plot.py** file.
-* There are only 2 inputs. xn has a fixed range of 0 to 4. r is the interval and the smaller it is the more detail is shown in the plot in the expense of computation time.
+* There are only 2 inputs. xn has a fixed range of 0 to 4. r is the interval and the smaller it is the more detail is shown in the plot at the expense of computation time.

 ### Plots
 <img width="750px" height="250px" src="/bifircation-plot_r0.0025.png">